Elisabetta Casellati: Early life

 Born in Rovigo in the year 1946, to noble parents of Calabrian origins.
 Her father was a partisan during the Second World War.
 She graduated with a degree in law at the University of Ferrara.
 She was subsequently a university researcher at the University of Padua.
 She also practiced the profession of matrimonial lawyer in Padua.
 For many years, she also worked as a professional lawyer along with her husband, Gianbattista Casellati.
-She is mother of two children, writer and bicycle advocate Ludovica Casellati and conductor Alvise Casellati.
+She has two children, writer and bicycle advocate Ludovica Casellati and conductor Alvise Casellati.